• Skip to primary navigation

 Close up of stitches in dogs fur

-However, surgical excision may not help dogs with multiple cysts because more cysts are likely to pop up in future.
+However, surgical excision may not help dogs with multiple cysts because more cysts are likely to pop up in the future.
 Some veterinarians have been successful at treating multiple follicular cysts in dogs with isotretinoin, a derivative of vitamin A used to treat acne in humans.
 (Note: Isotretinoin should not be used in breeding animals or handled by pregnant humans because it can cause significant birth defects.)

 Can you treat a follicular cyst at home?